glynislxl/predicting-G3/README.md

 4. **Converting Categorical Data to Numerical Data using One-Hot Encoding**, producing a separate data frame with a column per category
 Eg. 4 Categories (A-D) , if row n has value of A, under the column for A it has a value of 1, for columns B-D is has value of 0

+For full code, please refer to the Jupyter Notebook on Data Preparation and Cleaning

 # Exploratory Data Analysis on Numeric Variables
 Then, we performed **linear regression** on 3 numeric variables (absences, health and studytime)